-The previous section helped you sort out what lens you need to buy with your XTi (assuming you already didn't own any Canon lenses).
-Now, you're probably wondering what lenses can be added to your growing collection.
-(Trust me, it will grow.)
-You need to know which lenses are suitable and, most importantly, which lenses are fully compatible with your Digital Rebel XTi.
+The previous section helped you sort out what lens you need to buy with your T2i (assuming you already didn't own any Canon lenses).
+Now, you're probably wondering what lenses can be added to your growing collection (trust me, it will grow).
+You need to know which lenses are suitable and, most importantly, which lenses are fully compatible with your Rebel T2i.

-With the Rebel XTi, the compatibility issue is a simple one: it accepts any lens with the EF or EF-S designation, with full availability of all autoaperture, autofocus, autoexposure, and image-stabilization features (if present).
+With the Canon T2i, the compatibility issue is a simple one: It accepts any lens with the EF or EF-S designation, with full availability of all autofocus, autoaperture, autoexposure, and image-stabilization features (if present).
 It's comforting to know that any EF (for full-frame or cropped sensors) or EF-S (for cropped sensor cameras only) will work as designed with your camera.
+As I noted at the beginning of the chapter, that's more than 40 million lenses!

+But wait, there's more.
+You can also attach Nikon F mount, Leica R, Olympus OM, and M42 ("Pentax screw mount") lenses with a simple adapter, if you don't mind losing automatic focus and aperture control.
+If you use one of these lenses, you'll need to focus manually (even if the lens operates in autofocus mode on the camera it was designed for), and adjust the f/stop to the aperture you want to use to take the picture.
 That means that lenses that don't have an aperture ring (such as Nikon G-series lenses) must be used only at their maximum aperture.
-Because of these limitations, you probably won't want to make extensive use of "foreign" lenses on your XTi, but an adapter can help you when you really, really need to use a particular focal length but don't have a suitable Canon-compatible lens.
-For example, I occasionally use an older 400mm lens that was originally designed for the Nikon line on my XTi.
-The lens needs to be mounted on a tripod for steadiness anyway, so its slower operation isn't a major pain.
-Another good match for me is the 105mm Micro-Nikkor that I sometimes use with my Rebel XTi (see Figure 6.3).
+Because of these limitations, you probably won't want to make extensive use of "foreign" lenses on your T2i, but an adapter can help you when you really, really need to use a particular focal length but don't have a suitable Canon-compatible lens.
+For example, I occasionally use an older 400mm lens that was originally designed for the Nikon line on my T2i.
+The lens needs to be mounted on a tripod for steadiness, anyway, so its slower operation isn't a major pain.
 Macro photos, too, are most often taken with the camera mounted on a tripod, and manual focus makes a lot of sense for fine-tuning focus and depth-of-field.
 Because of the contemplative nature of close-up photography, it's not much of an inconvenience to stop down to the taking aperture just before exposure.

-The limitations on use of lenses within Canon's own product line (as well as lenses produced for earlier Canon SLRs by third-party vendors) is fairly clear-cut.
-The Digital Rebel XTi cannot be used with any of Canon's earlier lens mounting schemes for its film cameras, including the immediate predecessor to the EF mount, the FD mount (introduced with the Canon F1 in 1964 and used until the Canon T60 in 1990), FL (1964-1971), or the original Canon R mount (1959-1964).
+The limitations on use of lenses within Canon's own product line (as well as lenses produced for earlier Canon SLRs by third-party vendors) are fairly clear-cut.
+The Rebel T2i cannot be used with any of Canon's earlier lens-mounting schemes for its film cameras, including the immediate predecessor to the EF mount, the FD mount (introduced with the Canon F1 in 1964 and used until the Canon T60 in 1990), FL (1964-1971), or the original Canon R mount (1959-1964).
 That's really all you need to know.
 While you'll find FD-to-EF adapters for about $40, you'll lose so many functions that it's rarely worth the bother.

 For example, when the original EF bayonet mount was introduced in 1987, the system incorporated new autofocus technology (EF actually stands for "electro focus") in a more rugged and less complicated form.
 A tiny motor was built into the lens itself, eliminating the need for mechanical linkages with the camera.
 Instead, electrical contacts are used to send power and the required focusing information to the motor.
 That's a much more robust and resilient system that made it easier for Canon to design faster and more accurate autofocus mechanisms just by redesigning the lenses.

-Today, in addition to its EF lenses, Canon offers lenses that use the EF-S (the S stands for "short back focus") mount, with the chief difference being (as you might expect) lens components that extend farther back into the camera body of some of Canon's latest digital cameras (specifically those with smaller than full-frame sensors), such as the XT and XTi.
-As I'll explain next, this refinement allows designing more compact, less-expensive lenses especially for those cameras, but which don't fit models like the EOS 5D, IDs Mark II, or 1D Mark III and 1D Mark II N (even though the latter two cameras do have a sensor that is smaller than full frame).
+Today, in addition to its EF lenses, Canon offers lenses that use the EF-S (the S stands for "short back focus") mount, with the chief difference being (as you might expect) lens components that extend farther back into the camera body of some of Canon's latest digital cameras (specifically those with smaller than full-frame sensors), such as the T2i and other Rebels.
+As I'll explain next, this refinement allows designing more compact, less-expensive lenses especially for those cameras, but not for models like the EOS 5D, 1Ds Mark III, or 1D Mark III (even though the latter camera does have a sensor that is smaller than full frame).

-Canon's EF-S lens mount variation was born in 2003, when the company virtually invented the consumer-oriented digital SLR category by introducing the original EOS 300D/Digital Rebel, a dSLR that cost less than $1,000 with lens at a time when all other interchangeable lens digital cameras (including the XTi's "grandparent," the original EOS 10D) were priced closer to $2,000 with a basic lens.
-Like the EOS 10D introduced earlier that same year, the Digital Rebel featured a smaller than full-frame sensor with a 1.6X crop factor (Canon calls this format APS-C).
-But the Digital Rebel accepted lenses that took advantage of the shorter mirror found in APS-C cameras, with elements of shorter focal length lenses (wide angles), that extended into the camera, space that was off limits in other models because the mirror passed through that territory as it flipped up to expose the shutter and sensor.
+Canon's EF-S lens mount variation was born in 2003, when the company virtually invented the consumer-oriented digital SLR category by introducing the original EOS 300D/Digital Rebel, a dSLR that cost less than $1,000 with lens at a time when all other interchangeable lens digital cameras (including the T2i's "grandparent," the original EOS 10D) were priced closer to $2,000 with a basic lens.
+Like the EOS 10D introduced earlier that same year, the Rebel featured a smaller than full-frame sensor with a 1.6X crop factor (Canon calls this format APS-C).
+But the Rebel accepted lenses that took advantage of the shorter mirror found in APS-C cameras, with elements of shorter focal length lenses (wide angles) that extended into the camera, space that was off limits in other models because the mirror passed through that territory as it flipped up to expose the shutter and sensor.
+(Canon even calls its flip-up reflector a "half mirror.")

-In short (so to speak), the EF-S mount made it easier to design less-expensive, wide-angle lenses that could be used only with 1.6X-crop cameras (they can't be mounted on other Canon cameras), and featured a simpler design and reduced coverage area suitable for those non-full-frame models.
-The new mount made it possible to produce lenses like the ultra-wide EF-S 10-22mm f/3.5-4.5 USM lens, which has the equivalent field of view as a 16mm-35mm zoom on a full-frame camera.
+In short (so to speak), the EF-S mount made it easier to design less-expensive wide-angle lenses that could be used only with 1.6X-crop cameras, and featured a simpler design and reduced coverage area suitable for those non-full-frame models.
+The new mount made it possible to produce lenses like the ultrawide EF-S 10-22mm f/3.5-4.5 USM lens, which has the equivalent field of view as a 16mm-35mm zoom on a full-frame camera.
+(See Figure 6.4.)

 Was this article helpful?